 Even though inspirational content doesn't always contribute directly to sales, it helps to illustrate your brand's values.
 Plus, it has more potential to go viral, as people like to share content that reflects their own values, too.

 Below, SoulCycle offers a thought that would be sure to make you pause if you saw it while scrolling through your feed.
 Short, relevant quotes like this can inspire your community.

 Sometimes less is more — and when it comes to Instagram, think first and foremost about fostering brand loyalty.
 If people draw inspiration from your brand, they won't forget you.

 Your brand story matters to your customers, and so does your success.

-6. Limited-time sales
+6. Limited-time offers